Are you getting enough iron? Jo Lewin explains when you should eat a high-iron diet and which foods may help ensure you

 Friends and foes

-It must be pointed out that there are two forms of iron.
+There are two forms of iron in our food.
 Haem iron is found in animal products and is the most efficiently absorbed form of iron.
 Non-haem iron is found in plant foods and the body finds it more difficult to absorb by comparison.
 Vitamin C is a strong promoter of iron absorption, and when vitamin C rich foods are combined with foods rich in iron, absorption of the iron is substantially increased.
-Watch the amount of tea you consume as a substance called tannins found in tea is thought to inhibit the absorption of iron.
+Watch the amount of tea you consume as a substance called tannin found in tea is thought to inhibit the absorption of iron.
 Be aware that decaffeinated teas contain just as much tannin as normal tea.
 Foods high in phytates and oxylates, such as spinach, nuts, chocolate, parsley and rhubarb may also have a negative impact on iron absorption.
 Dairy products like yogurt, cheese and milk as well as eggs interfere with iron absorption - that's because casein from milk and certain forms of calcium inhibit iron absorption, so make sure you try to eat a varied, balanced diet.

 |Liver, beef & lamb||Soybeans|